-Net cash used in financing activities amounted to 95,666 million yen (income of 8,391 million yen was posted at the previous consolidated fiscal year), primarily due to expenditures in repayment of long-term borrowings, purchase of treasury stocks, and payment of dividends.
+Net cash provided by financing activities amounted to 2,539 million yen (used 95,666 million yen in the previous consolidated fiscal year), primarily due to a net increase in short-term borrowings.

 Capital Requirements

 The Group's principal working capital requirements are payments for the purchase of advertising time and/or space and the production of advertisements, as well as personnel costs and other SG&A expenses.